 A degree is offered in the field of Commercial Music.
-For major requirements, see pages 68.
+For major requirements, see pages 77.

 A Certificate of Achievement is offered in the field of Commercial Music.
-For requirements and areas of concentration, see page 99.
+For requirements and areas of concentration, see page 111.

-A short-term departmental certificate is available in Commercial Music.
-For requirements, see page 109.
+An employable skills certificate is available in Commercial Music.
+For requirements, see page 122.